 Veronica Speedwell Info

-An easy to care for perennial with flowers in an array of vibrant blues, pinks and white, the speedwell is drought resistant but should be watered in the summer when there is less than an inch of rainfall per week.
+An easy to care for perennial with flowers in an array of vibrant blues, pinks, and white, the speedwell is drought resistant but should be watered in the summer when there is less than an inch (2.5 cm.) of rainfall per week.
 The plant has a long blooming season, from June to August, and is fairly pest and disease resistant as well, with the exception of some issues like powdery mildew, spider mites, and thrips.

 Growing Speedwell Flowers

-Veronica speedwell thrives in conditions as wide ranging as full sun to partial shade and in loamy, sandy or clay dense soils.
-However, it does prefer a sunny location with well draining soil.
-The soil pH can be as liberal as neutral, alkaline or acidic, with moisture content from average to quite moist.
+Veronica speedwell thrives in conditions as wide ranging as full sun to partial shade and in loamy, sandy, or clay-dense soils.
+However, it does prefer a sunny location with well-draining soil.
+The soil pH can be as liberal as neutral, alkaline, or acidic with moisture content from average to quite moist.

 Speedwell Plant Care